sshkhr/safeguarding-llms/README.md

 ## Introduction

-In this workshop, we will explore practical applications of Large Language Models (LLMs) and discuss strategies for generating structured outputs, ensuring topical relevance, preventing hallucinations, avoiding data leakage, and installing safety guardrails on third-party applications accessed by LLMs.
+In this workshop, we will explore safeguarding Large Language Models (LLMs) and discuss strategies for generating structured outputs, ensuring topical relevance, preventing hallucinations, avoiding data leakage, and installing safety guardrails on third-party applications accessed by LLMs.
+We will be using the excellent open source library, [Nemo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) for this purpose.

 ## Installation